microsoft/osconfig/guides/How to get insights into App Control (WDAC) events/readme.md

   - Correlated events in graphic view
   - Export events
       - Visualization in Excel
-      - Ingestion in WDAC Wizard
+      - Ingestion in AppControl Wizard

   To view and analyze your data in LA, follow these steps:
   - Go to your Azure Monitor Workbooks section in the Azure portal